steamDBLitter/HacktoberfestPRs/README.md

 # ![](https://i.redd.it/pa7cmzmry7rz.jpg)

-Also this almost feels like chitting
+Also this almost feels like cheating